Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

-Bryan Reynolds and his .404 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Philadelphia Phillies and Aaron Nola on September 26 at 6:40 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.189 batting average in his past 10 games), take on starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Reds.
+He hit a home run while going 1-for-4 in his most recent game against the Phillies.

 Sportsbook Promo Codes